 Demystify mentoring, an effective means of personal and professional development based on a voluntary, free, and confidential interpersonal relationship.
-At the end of the presentation, you will understand the basics of this unique support method and how it can concretely help you optimize your well-being in your practice and in your personal life.
+At the end of the presentation, you will understand the basics of Legend: Simultaneous interpretation  🖆 Live-stream and on-demand this unique support method and how it can concretely help you optimize your well-being in your practice and in your personal life.
 We will present the keys to success and the tools for a fulfilling and profitable relationship for both the mentee and the mentor.
-Friday, November 10 Session ID: 395 Room: 517CD 8:30-9:45 (ET) ?
-Proud to Be Who We Are: Generalists!
+Friday, November 10 Session ID: 395 Room: 517CD 8:30-9:45 (ET) 🚱 🖆 Proud to Be Who W /e Are: Generalists!
 Marie-Dominique Beaulieu, C.M., C.Q., M.D., M.Sc., FCMF Learning objective: